RichKMLS/recordwin/README.md

 ```
 Click the window you want to record and the script will start.

-Use ctrl+C on your terminal to end recording.
+Use ctrl+c on your terminal to end recording.

 Once the script completes, it will generate a high-quality GIF of the selected window and save it to your system and open it automatically.